 - Conduits must exit vaults with 3 feet (2"-4" conduit) of straight distance before adding a bend.
 For 5"-6" conduit, PGE may require 5 feet of straight distance. - All PGE vaults require trench depths greater than 30 inches to reach the bottom termaducts and/or to be flush with the top of transformer pads.
 Vaults may require 6 feet of depth or more to reach the bottom termaducts. - For switching vaults, primary conduits usually enter at opposite corners. - Within the right of way, PGE may require a vault riser based on jurisdictional and design requirements.
-Riser details are provided on the job sketch. - For 1730 and 1324 vaults, the top of 90° conduit bends can only protrude 2-inch into the bottom of the vault.
+Riser details are provided on the job sketch. - For 1730 and 1324 vaults (handholes), the top of 90° conduit bends can only protrude 2-inch into the bottom of the vault.
+Refer to Table 2 for minimum trench depths into a handhole.